ansonl/ansonl.github.io/_posts/2017-09-17-ford-acp-cd-changer-emulator-aux-audio.md

   - audio
 published: true
 ---
 I finished an AUX audio system that plugs directly into 1996-2007 era Ford vehicle's electrical systems and uses the original head unit controls to manage playback on iPhone.
 This expands upon my [previous project]({{ site.baseurl }}/2016/07/ford-escape-audio-aux-input/) to add an AUX audio connection to the vehicle.
-Materials for this project available at {% include icon-github.html username="ansonl" %}/[FordACP-AUX](https://github.com/ansonl/FordACP-AUX).
+This open source project is available at {% include icon-github.html username="ansonl" %}/[FordACP-AUX](https://github.com/ansonl/FordACP-AUX).

 <img alt="AUX1" data-src="{{ '/wp-content/uploads/2017/07/ford_acp_aux_demo_350w.gif' | prepend:site.baseurl }}" class="lazyload" />
 [Skip down to the demo video for the impatient.](#demo-video)